Dennis James: Other work

 Outside of sports and game shows, James was also held in high esteem as a commercial spokesman.
 His clients included Old Gold cigarettes, Kellogg's cereals and, through his own production company, local and regional companies and businesses around the country.
 James was the spokesman for Physicians Mutual Insurance Company from 1971 to 1997.
 His expression "Okay?
 Okay!" became a trademark in many of James's commercials.

 James's friend Andy Granatelli hired him to serve as the original commercial spokesperson for Tune-up Masters.

 James hosted the first telethon using the then-new television medium to raise money for charity.
-James was the emcee of the United Cerebral Palsy Association's telethons.
+He was the emcee of the United Cerebral Palsy Association's telethons.
 James hosted the charity's primary telethon (in New York City on WOR-TV (now WWOR-TV) for 47 years, aided by Jane Pickens, Paul Anka, Florence Henderson, and other performers.
 He also hosted telethons in major cities all over the United States on a monthly basis from 1950 until 1979.
 When the telethon went national in 1979 with John Ritter as M.C. in Los Angeles, UCP enlisted James as a national presenter, in addition to James's duties as the anchor of the New York City version, which was also seen on cable all over the U.S. via WOR-TV.
 His son Brad appeared on the telethons for over a decade, interviewing some of UCP's clients.
 When James died in 1997, Brad and Florence Henderson came back to host the telethon for the last time in January 1998.

+James also appeared as the host of "Your College All-Star Show" that included a notable appearance in June 1968 by Karen and Richard Carpenter (their first) along with Bill Sissoyev forming "The Dick Carpenter Trio" (as they were known at that time) that included then-18 year old Karen doing a drum solo (well before Richard and Karen became The Carpenters.